PatrikAarnivaara/WeatherApplication/README.md

 * Select a city and get a weather forecast for now, 24 hours and 7 days

 ## Upcoming improvements
-* Make application responsive to different mobile screen sizes and Android
+* Make application responsive to different mobile screen sizes and Android.

 ## Setup
 1. To run the application you need to get an API-key from OpenWeather https://openweathermap.org/
 2. Clone repo and run in optional IDE, first run "npm install" then in the root directory "npm start" to start the expo server which opens the Metro Bundler on localhost:19002 where you can choose to open it an a web browser or simulator.
-Currently works best on an iPhone 8.

 ## Status
 Project is: _ongoing_